WEBC: Pres. Calvin Coolidge

+FM and TV stations

-Bridges was an early adopter of frequency modulation and created a sister station in 1940, WEBC-FM.
-Ultimately, the station was not a financial success and went off the air in 1950.
-Although Bridges and Head of the Lakes Broadcasting Company applied to construct a television station in June 1949, this never came to pass.
-Instead, WDSM and KDAL overcame their longtime rival by going into television first in 1953.
-WDSM-TV (now KBJR-TV) became an NBC-TV affiliate, which contributed to WEBC's 1955 switch to Top 40 programming.
+Bridges was an early adopter of FM radio and created a sister station in 1940, WEBC-FM.
+Unfortunately, few people owned FM receivers in that era and management doubted it could be made profitable.
+WEBC-FM went off the air in 1950.

+Bridges and the Head of the Lakes Broadcasting Company applied to construct a television station in June 1949.
+But that television station never was built.
+Instead, WDSM 710 AM and KDAL 610 AM overcame their longtime rivalry by going into television first in 1953.
+WDSM-TV (now KBJR-TV) became an NBC-TV affiliate, which contributed to WEBC's decision in 1955 to leave the NBC network.

+Changes in ownership

 WEBC's first ownership change came in 1958 when Bridges sold the station to George Clinton of Clarkesburg, West Virginia for $250,000.
 At the time of the purchase, Clinton also owned WTMA and WTMA-FM in Charleston.

-WEBC began carrying ABC Radio newscasts in 1964.
+WEBC began carrying ABC Contemporary Radio Network newscasts in 1964.

 WEBC was a top-rated station until the mid-1970s, when FM began to attract more listeners.
-WEBC briefly switched to country music and then became a forerunner to the classic hits format.
+WEBC briefly switched to country music and then tried an oldies format.
 Talk programming was added to the lineup by the late-1980s and took over the entire schedule by 1990.

+Sports Radio and Classic Rock

-The format was then changed to All-Sports in 2003 after a sale to Clear Channel Communications, which syndicated the "FAN" radio network from KFAN in Minneapolis to a number of its stations in the region.
-After the station was sold to GapWest Broadcasting in 2007, WEBC joined ESPN Radio, with "FAN" programming soon moving to rival KQDS.
+The format was then changed to All-Sports in 2003 after a sale to Clear Channel Communications.
+To supply programming, WEBC began carrying the syndicated "FAN" radio network from KFAN in Minneapolis.
+After the station was sold to GapWest Broadcasting in 2007, WEBC joined ESPN Radio, with "FAN" programming soon moving to rival KQDS 1490 AM.
 GapWest was folded into Townsquare Media on August 13, 2010.

 At 6 p.m. on September 30, 2015, WEBC dropped its sports format and began stunting with Christmas music, branded as "Ho Ho 106.5" (now simulcasting on FM translator W293CT 106.5 FM Duluth).
 At 1 p.m. on October 6, WEBC flipped to classic rock as "Sasquatch 106.5" after a 23-hour marathon of the 1975 song "Bigfoot" by Bro Smith.

-On January 30, 2020, Townsquare Media announced that it would acquire WWAX; upon taking over that station under a local marketing agreement on February 1, the classic rock format moved from WEBC to WWAX as "Sasquatch 92.1".
-After a temporary simulcast, WWAX's former sports talk format moved to WEBC as "Fan 106.5" on February 17, returning the "Fan" network programming (now based at KFXN-FM) to the station.
+On January 30, 2020, Townsquare Media announced that it would acquire WWAX 92.1 FM.
+Townsquare took over that station under a local marketing agreement (LMA) on February 1st.
+WEBC's classic rock format moved to WWAX as "Sasquatch 92.1".
+After a temporary simulcast, WWAX's former sports talk format moved to WEBC as "Fan 106.5" on February 17.
+That returned "Fan" network programming (now based at KFXN-FM) to the station.